 Declaration on Catalonia

-Resolution on the establishment of the equality committee
+Resolution on the establishment of the committee on gender equality

 Resolution on Equatorial Guinea